Charity Excellence Framework logo

 Or, you could post your role on Twitter, using the Trusteeship Matters account (@TrusteeshipM).

-There are also other organisations that can help source volunteers for specialist roles.
+There are also other organisations that can help you to find charity trustees for specialist roles.

 • The Institute of Chartered Accountants (ICAEW) has a recruitment portal, which provides free access for volunteer roles to its 134,000 members.